 One of the biggest mistakes new business owners make is that they think they will begin to make a profit on the first day that they open.
 This is not the case as it takes time to build customers and sales.
 Give yourself a few months before you expect to turn a profit.

 3. Proper training of employees is important.
 Be sure to properly train your employees and have manuals and documents for the employee to sign off on stating that they understand the job expectations and the vision and mission of the establishment.
+It is also important to pay attention to their productivity.
+While proper training helps workers to improve their productivity, using workforce utilization and productivity software will enable you to measure productivity more accurately, so as to effectively manage workloads and work allocation, and help each individual do their best.
+In case you do not have an idea about improving and measuring workplace productivity, it is wise to get the help of a consultant.

 4. Try to focus on what the target customer will like.